aloussase/gaya/README.md

 wanted something that makes me feel pleasure every time I use it.
 I hope this way I can give pleasure to you too.

+**NOTE** The way the language is implemented, it's painfully slow.
+I wouldn't recommend trying to do heavy number processing with it or anything like that.

 #### Documentation

 You can read the language documentation [here](./docs/toc.md).